krivard/codalab-worksheets-wiki/Dev_Deploying-CodaLab.md

 1. Copy the .cer file to a safe place.

 For more information, see [Create and Upload a Management Certificate for Windows Azure](http://msdn.microsoft.com/en-us/library/windowsazure/gg551722.aspx).

+**Note:** If you are a project committer, there is a set of predefined certificates for you to use, so you can skip the remaining steps.
+Contact the project coordinator to get access to the certificates and credentials you will need.

 ### Create the Azure VM keys
 1. On the taskbar, click **Start**, click **All Programs**, click **Microsoft Visual Studio**, then click **Visual Studio Tools**.